renanss4/renanss4/README.md

 Welcome to my profile, I'm **Renan** and I love everything involving innovation, data management and AI 🙋🏾‍♂️

+“Nothing in the world will take the place of persistence.
+Talent will not.
+The world is full of unsuccessful people with talent.
+Education will not.
+The world is full of educated derelicts.
+Genius will not.
+Unrewarded genius is almost a proverb.
+The slogan press on has solved and always will solve the problems of the human race.”

 ---

 <!-- ![Renan's GitHub stats](https://github-readme-stats.vercel.app/api?username=renanss4&show_icons=true&theme=dark) -->